Micrographic Surgery and Dermatologic Oncology Fellowship Program

 The fellowship is designed to provide a comprehensive training experience for those dermatologists seeking to acquire advanced competence as a dermatologic surgeon.

 We are located in the Ambulatory Care Center at UVM Medical Center's Main Campus in the West Pavilion on Level 5.
 This space houses the majority of the medical and surgical outpatient clinics.
-Our dermatology space has five suites that are dedicated to Micrographic Surgery and Dermatologic Oncology.

 In addition to the surgical training, fellows are expected to contribute to the training of our dermatology residents, medical residents, and medical students.
 Fellows are required to give a series of lectures relating to all aspects of dermatologic surgery.
 It is expected that fellows will be involved in a research project and present their data at one of the national meetings.